Charles Ives House: History

 Ives still visited the house frequently over the rest of his life, even after he gave up composing and moved to nearby West Redding, where he died in 1954.
 It is the only extant former residence of his that is connected to his musical career, since the two houses where he lived in Hartsdale, New York, during most of his productive years are no longer in existence.
 After his death his sister-in-law remained in the house until her death in 1964.

 Three years later, in 1967, another bank, Fairfield County Trust, wanted to expand its parking lot adjacent to the house.
-The bank conveyed the house to the Danbury Historical Society, which bought a 14 acre site south of Rogers Park and moved it to Memorial Drive, since it was too small to be added to the museum's existing property at the John Rider House.
+The bank conveyed the house to the Danbury Historical Society, which bought a 14 acre site south of Rogers Park and moved it to Memorial Drive.
 It was moved for the last time in 1971, four years later, when the local school district wanted to build Rogers Park Junior High School.
 To facilitate this move, the schools leased the eastern seven acres from the museum for 99 years with an option to renew.
 The Danbury Museum & Historical Society Authority is fundraising to rehabilitate the house and open it as a museum.
 Phase I (restoration of the exterior) was completed in 2016.
-Phase II, the rehabilitation of the interior, is scheduled to begin in 2017.
+Phase II, the rehabilitation of the interior, was completed in 2021.
+The building is now open via appointment for tours year-round.